vuetifyjs/nuxt-module/README.md

 ## 🎨 Vuetify Blueprints

 The module supports Vuetify Blueprints, just add it to the `vuetifyOptions.blueprint` module option, but with some limitations:
-- `ssr` will be ignored, this flag can be only configured internally by the module via the Nuxt ssr option.
+- `ssr` will be ignored, this flag can be only configured internally by the module via the Nuxt ssr option
 - `components` will be ignored, configure them using the `vuetifyOptions.components` module option
-- `directives` will be ignored, configure them using the `vuetifyOptions.directives` module option.
+- `directives` will be ignored, configure them using the `vuetifyOptions.directives` module option
-- `locale` will be ignored, configure it using the `vuetifyOptions.locale` module option.
+- `locale` will be ignored, configure it using the `vuetifyOptions.locale` module option
-- `date` will be ignored, configure it using the `vuetifyOptions.date` module option.
+- `date` will be ignored, configure it using the `vuetifyOptions.date` module option
-- `icons` will be ignored, configure it using the `vuetifyOptions.icons` module option.
+- `icons` will be ignored, configure it using the `vuetifyOptions.icons` module option

 ## 👀 Full config